vikas-cse123/quiz/rough/later.md

 #code improvement(now)
+//User
+3)add router.param for id
-1)use custom global error midlleware/global error middleware.
+1)use custom global error midlleware/global error middleware.//done
 2)API-
+//Quiz
-a)an endpoint show number of question in category and difficulty 3)add router.param for id
-4)time for quiz -each question or whole quiz
+a)an endpoint show number of question in category and difficulty 4)time for quiz -each question or whole quiz
 5)dont send whole quiz once send question one by one 6)csv and pdf result in quiz result
 7)pagianted quiz history
-8)quiz status complete mark when click on result 9)validate id req.param
+8)quiz status complete mark when click on result

 #Tech improvement(later)
 1)use zod for data validation in backend